edjw/fly-go-example/README.md

 6. `flyctl rsync` to sync files to the fly.io app
 7. view the deployed app with flyctl open

+### Render.com
+1. clone this repo
+2. Just push to the master branch to deploy to Render.com
+3. You can do pull request deploys to Render.com by creating a new branch and pushing to it too

+## Development

 In one terminal, run this to start the server:
 ```